Arjunjai10/Blogging-Platform/frontend/README.md

-# Blog Frontend
+# Getting Started with Create React App

-This is the frontend for the MERN stack blogging platform.
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Development
+## Available Scripts

 In the project directory, you can run: